 Someone jokingly asked if I'd be making my own birthday cake this month.
 Usually yes, with the help of my kids.
 Don't get me wrong, I love baking with my kids, but sometimes I just want to relax on my birthday.

 So this year, I planned ahead.
-For the past month, I've made over 30 mug cakes to develop the perfect recipes for gluten-free mug cake in both chocolate and vanilla.
+For the past month, I've made over 30 mug cakes to develop the perfect recipe for gluten-free mug cake.
 Sure, I could have just made a couple of normal-sized cakes at that rate, but I was dedicated to the cause.

 By the time my birthday rolled around, we could each have our favorite flavor cake in less than 10 minutes from start to finish, leaving plenty of time to snuggle up on the couch with a movie.